The Auggie Spirit of Giving: Scott Weber '79

 Recently Weber designated Augsburg as a recipient of his estate.
 "Augsburg was a very important part of my young life," he said.
 "My experiences at Augsburg helped to put me on the right track in so many ways in my life."
 Weber made a gift commitment to the College because he wants to ensure that Augsburg can continue to nurture young people and to encourage them as he was.
 "This is what young people need—to spend lots of time with good, inspiring, uplifting people."

 With his gift commitment, Weber became a member of the Sven Oftedal Society which honors alumni, parents, and friends of the College who make an estate provision or life income gift.
-To discover how you can join Dr. Weber in the Sven Oftedal Society with planned gifts including will or revocable trust provisions, insurance gifts, charitable gift annuities, or gifts of retirement plan assets, contact Doug Scott at 612-330-1575 or 1-800-273-0617 or email@example.com.
+To discover how you can join Dr. Weber in the Sven Oftedal Society with planned gifts including will or revocable trust provisions, insurance gifts, charitable gift annuities, or gifts of retirement plan assets, contact Amy Alkire at 612-330-1188 or firstname.lastname@example.org.